Working more hours is usually not the key to improving your wealth and long-term security.

 We don’t believe in investing in property based on emotion and hype – we believe in numbers and long-term trends.

-Like many investors, we are concerned about the potential for a correction in the Auckland property market, given it has gone up by 102% since the bottom of the GFC and prices began to soften in mid-2017.
+Many investors have been concerned about the potential for a correction in the Auckland property market, given it has gone up by 113% since the bottom of the 2007-2008 Global Financial Crisis (GFC).
+Indeed, prices began to soften in mid-2017.
+However, since then, and in spite of Covid-19, values have continued their upward trend.
+This took many, including the majority of economists, by surprise.
+However, we saw it coming.
+Why?

 One of the things we teach you is how to avoid areas with lower growth fundamentals that represent poor investment options and higher risk.
 These are exactly the areas that real estate agents and uninformed investors will plough their money into, thinking all property is equal – but it’s not.
 Come and learn why at Property School and avoid making rookie mistakes.